 Okay, so here are my finished branches (minus leaves).
 You can see that none of them are lying flat.
 The 22 gauge wire is very easy to bend, and so I wanted parts of the wire to float above the board.
 I secured the wire here and there with duct tape :0)

 Now, we’ll focus on our birds.
-Here is a cupcake that I’ve frosted with a crusting buttercream (Americolor Electric Green) using my tip 21 piping tip.
+Here is a cupcake that I’ve frosted with our Classic Vanilla Buttercream (Americolor Electric Green) using my tip 21 piping tip.